 Medical school is hard.
-You don’t have to be a genius, but you have to work a lot.
-Does it leave time to work?
-You shouldn’t work during medical school.
-In this episode, find out why.
+You don’t have to be a genius, but you do have to work a lot.
+Does it leave time to work a job on the side?
+No, you shouldn’t work during medical school.
+In this episode I’ll discuss why.

-Finance is a common worry among lots of medical students.
-I think this is even one of the biggest reasons we don’t see more lower income people or minorities applying to medical school.
+Money is a common worry among lots of premed and medical students.
+I think this is even one of the biggest reasons we don’t see more lower-income people or minorities applying to medical school.
 They look at that bill and the debts students have coming out of medical school.
 Then they decide it’s not for them.
-They find the tuition bill as too much.
+They find the tuition bill to be too much.

 You will come out with debt.
 But if you’ve heard, being a physician pays pretty well.
-Depending on what specialty you go in, it pays pretty well.
+Depending on what specialty you go into, it pays pretty well.

-There’s the public service loan forgiveness.
-There are some different scholarship programs like The National Health Service Corps Scholarship Program.
-There are a bunch of things to help you pay up those loans.
+There are lots of initiatives in place today to try to make medical school more affordable.
+There is public service loan forgiveness (although concerns exist about this program).
+There are scholarship programs like The National Health Service Corps Scholarship Program.
+There are a bunch of programs to help you pay back those medical school loans.

 [02:51] Working During Medical School